pnkfelix/pnkfx-blog/source/_posts/2015-11-27-cherrypicking-tuftes-of-hair.markdown

    * The problem, as far as I can tell, is that the `-40%` is computed relative to the width of the parent element.{% sidenote 'relative-margins-and-list-indents' 'When list content gets indented, the width of a list element is less than that of paragraphs in the main text, and so its computed `margin-right: -40%` is a bit smaller than that for other margin content, causing a slight (but annoyingly noticeable) difference.' %}

+   * (Update: For that matter, the *width* of the text in nested list elements, like this one, does not play well with the margin content; the text of the list element in the main column is creeping into the margin.)

    * I have spent some time trying to puzzle this out, but at this point I am willing to just say "avoid attaching margin content to list elements."